 I have two great resources for you:

 Try New Food: Help Picky Eaters Taste, Eat and Like New Food: The Workbook for Parents

-The Nourished Child Project — A program for parents who want to learn how to nourish and nurture healthy kids with food, positive feeing and healthy habits.
+The Nourished Child Blueprint — A program for parents who want to learn how to nourish and nurture healthy kids with food, positive feeing and healthy habits.